How to Connect Local LLMs to External Tools with LM Studio MCP

 }

-"Can you find some popular LLM models on Hugging Face that are under 7 billion parameters?"
+"Find some popular LLM models on Hugging Face under 7 billion parameters."

-If everything is configured correctly, the model will recognize the need for a tool.
-Instead of answering directly, it will trigger a tool call, which LM Studio will intercept and present to you for confirmation.
+If configured correctly, the model will trigger a tool call, and LM Studio will prompt you to confirm.

 {